Investment Banking Fairness Opinions: Profitable and Prestigious, or Glamorless Gruntwork?

 If a different bank is providing the Fairness Opinion, they are not notified until the deal is about to be announced – doing so any sooner than that would create unnecessary work because M&A deals often fall apart in the early stages.

-How to Issue a Fairness Opinion, Part 2: Just Before the Deal is Announced
+How to Issue Investment Banking Fairness Opinions, Part 2: Just Before the Deal is Announced

 Now comes the fun part.
 A couple factors make the actual construction of the Fairness Opinion especially painful: